-Treatment aims to help you reach and stay at a healthy weight, and our best doctors NY may collaborate closely with other health professionals, including a behavior counselor and a dietician.
+Treatment aims to help you reach and stay at a healthy weight.
+Our best doctors in NY may collaborate closely with other health professionals, including a behavior counselor and a dietician.
 Working with other health professionals can help you understand the reasons for your weight gain and make the necessary changes to your eating and activity habits.
-Counseling can be very helpful in understanding why you make certain food choices, how food cravings are triggered, and how to cope with them.
+Counseling can be beneficial in understanding why you make certain food choices, how food cravings are triggered, and how to cope with them.

-Dietary changes and introducing healthier eating habits are essential to overcoming obesity, and generally, a slow and steady weight loss is considered the safest and most effective way to lose weight and to maintain your weight loss permanently.
+Dietary changes and introducing healthier eating habits are essential to overcoming obesity.
+Generally, a slow and steady weight loss is considered the safest and most effective way to lose weight and maintain your weight loss permanently.
 Our general practitioner or internal medicine doctor will work with you to determine which type of diet will be most effective for your needs and which will be realistic to follow in the longer term.

 Medications and Surgery for Obesity Treatment